CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 # Virtualized and Bare-Metal Server Environment

 This use-case covers VMware virtualized environment with the need to connect to a Bare-Metal (BM) server.
-This could the when the virtualized environment deployed as part of an alreay existing fabric (brownfield) and VMs need to communicate with a legacy or any other server which doesn't run VMs (not part of the virtualized world).</br>
+This could the when the virtualized environment deployed as part of an already existing fabric (brownfield) and VMs need to communicate with a legacy or any other server which doesn't run VMs (not part of the virtualized world).

-As we already know from the [Pure Virtualized Environment](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#pure-virtualized-environment), for VMs to communicate to each other, NSX-T uses Geneve encapsulation in layer 2 overlay tunnels over layer 3 fabric.
+As we already know from the [Pure Virtualized Environment](#pure-virtualized-environment), for VMs to communicate to each other, NSX-T uses Geneve encapsulation in layer 2 overlay tunnels over layer 3 fabric.
 But, in cases where VM needs to communicate with BM servers, Geneve tunnels not the answer.
-So, for traffic to be sent between the virtualized and the physical worlds, it has to be sent Geneve encapsulated, decapsulated, and sent as regular IP packet in the underlay network.
-This is handeled by NSX-T componenet called [NSX Edge](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.0/installation/GUID-5EF2998C-4867-4DA6-B1C6-8A6F8EBCC411.html).
-In a nuthshell, NSX Edge is a gateway between the vritualized and the outside physical worlds.
-It acts as TEP devic0 and as underlay router, it establishes BGP/OSPF peeting with the underlay fabric to route traffic in/out the virtualized environment.
+So, for traffic to be sent between the virtualized and the physical worlds, it must be sent Geneve encapsulated, decapsulated, and sent as regular IP packet in the underlay network.
+This is handled by NSX-T component called [NSX Edge](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.0/installation/GUID-5EF2998C-4867-4DA6-B1C6-8A6F8EBCC411.html).
+In a nutshell, NSX Edge is a gateway between the virtualized and the outside physical worlds.
+It acts as TEP devic0 and as underlay router, it establishes BGP/OSPF peering with the underlay fabric to route traffic in/out the virtualized environment.

 {{%notice note%}}